Congopycnodus

-Congopycnodus is an extinct genus of freshwater pycnodontiform fish from the Middle Jurassic of the Democratic Republic of the Congo.
+Congopycnodus is an extinct genus of freshwater pycnodontiform fish from the ?Late Jurassic (Kimmeridgian) of the Democratic Republic of the Congo.
 It is known from parts of the skull and its distinct nuchal horn that sits atop its head.
 Congopycnodus is among the earliest non-European pycnodontiforms and may have evolved from ancestors that traveled along the coast of Gondwana before journeying further inland.
 It is a monotypic genus, meaning it contains only a single species, Congopycnodus cornutus.
+Its attribution to the pycnodonts has been disputed.

 History and naming

 Congopycnodus was described on the basis of skull fragments and nuchal horns discovered in the Jurassic Stanleyville Formation near Kisangani, in the Democratic Republic of the Congo.
 The holotype, which preserves the top of the skull behind the eyes, was discovered in the Stanleyville Otraco locality, while the three additional paratype specimens, all of which consisting of horns in various states of completeness, were found in the Hamamba river sediments.

 The genus name Congopycnodus is a combination of Congo, in reference to the animal's country of origin, and Pycnodus.
 The species name cornutus refers to this genus' nuchal horn.